cortexjs-legacy/the-handbook-of-cortex/instructions/cortex_vs.md

 First of all, cortex is a project in production of large websites for over 1 years, not a project which only has specifications and people just watch, wait and see.

+Then, cortex might have the most exquisite version control ability over other browser-side solutions so far, making us free from worry to to collaborate with each others.

 ## Cortex vs. Requirejs/systemjs

 #### Cortex is A Package Manager